-As of September 30, 2023, our outstanding debt totaled \$4.8 billion, which is net of debt issuance costs and unamortized discounts of \$134 million.
-Currently approximately 44% of our debt, net of cash and hedging impacts from interest rates swaps, is variable and impacted by changes in interest rates.
-Approximately 27% of our debt is variable, excluding the Senior Secured Term Loan due in 2028, where pricing is subject to the highest yield to maturity of Sabre GLBL secured debt as defined by the
+As of March 31, 2024, our outstanding debt totaled \$5.0 billion, which is net of debt issuance costs and unamortized discounts of \$133 million.
+Currently approximately 42% of our debt, net of cash and hedging impacts from interest rates swaps, is variable and impacted by changes in interest rates.
+Approximately 24% of our debt is variable, excluding the Senior Secured Term Loan due in 2028, where interest rate pricing is subject to the highest yield to maturity of Sabre GLBL secured debt as defined by the Reference Rate.

-Reference Rate.
 See "Risk Factors-We are exposed to interest rate fluctuations."
 In the future, we may review opportunities to refinance our existing debt, as well as conduct debt or equity offerings to support future strategic investments, support operational requirements, provide additional liquidity, or pay down debt.

-The global capital markets experienced periods of volatility throughout 2022 and through the third quarter of 2023, in response to the conflicts in Ukraine and the Middle East, increases in the rate of inflation, and uncertainty regarding the path of U.S. monetary policy.
-During 2022 and the second and third quarters of 2023, we refinanced portions of our debt which resulted in higher interest rates than prior years, increasing our current and future interest expense.
+The global capital markets experienced periods of volatility throughout 2023 and through the first quarter of 2024, in response to the geopolitical conflict, increases in the rate of inflation, and uncertainty regarding the path of U.S. monetary policy.
+During 2023 and the first quarter of 2024, we refinanced portions of our debt which resulted in interest rates higher than prior years, increasing current and future interest expense.
 However, the June 2023 Refinancing (as defined below) provides the ability for interest to be payable-in-kind, such that amounts due are capitalized into the note balance at the payment date rather than paid in cash, reducing our near-term cash payments for interest on this debt.
-Additionally, the issuance of the June 2027 Notes (as defined below) resulted in cash payments totaling \$130 million primarily to holders of prior notes but allowed us to better manage our ongoing interest expense and payments and extend our debt maturities.
-As a result of our recent refinancing activity, we believe our debt maturity profile better aligns with our future prospective free cash flow generation.
-Current cash on the balance sheet ending September 30, 2023 exceeds cumulative debt maturities through the end of 2026.
-Subject to market conditions, we may opportunistically refinance portions of our debt in 2023 and 2024 which, at current interest rates and market conditions, may negatively impact our interest expense or result in higher dilution.
-In addition, as a result of the judgment in our antitrust litigation with US Airways, we may be required as early as 2024 to pay US Airways' reasonable attorneys' fees and costs.
-See Note 14.
+Subject to market conditions, we may opportunistically refinance portions of our debt in the near term which, at current interest rates and market conditions, may negatively impact our interest expense or result in higher dilution.
+In addition, from time to time, we may decide to repurchase or otherwise retire portions of our existing indebtedness through transactions in the open market, privately negotiated transactions, tender offers, exchange offers or otherwise, or we may redeem or prepay portions of our existing indebtedness.
+Any such action will depend on market conditions and various other factors existing at that time.
+Furthermore, we may be required to pay US Airways' reasonable attorneys' fees and costs related to that antitrust litigation.
+See Note 13.
 Contingencies, to our consolidated financial statements.
-Depending on the amount of attorneys' fees and costs, if any, that might be awarded to US Airways, if we do not have sufficient cash on hand, we may be required to seek financing from private or public financing sources, which may not be assured.